The Monthly ARPSC Hospital Net

 - Trinity Health Oakland - Pontiac

-If you are interested in participating, contact the Specialty Officer-Emergency Medical Communications Coordinator to arrange training or to find out more.
+If you are interested in participating, contact the Specialty Officer-Hospital Coordinator or the Emergency Coordinator to arrange training or to find out more.